Trees for Zone 8

 Purchase a Variety of Trees for Zone 8 from Tn Nursery

 Buying and planting trees require a minimal investment of money and time compared to the many benefits you will receive in return.
-Trees add value and beauty to property, help to lower utility bills when strategically planted for shade and windbreaks, and will provide children and pets a fun place to play in and under.
+Trees add value and beauty to property, help lower utility bills when strategically planted for shade and windbreaks, and provide children and pets a fun place to play in and under.
 Before planting trees in your landscape, consider what benefits you want to derive.
 Different varieties offer different benefits, as these popular types:

 Trees for Zone 8 has several different types of trees

 These trees are planted primarily for their shade-giving interests and can pleasure for decades (perhaps centuries).
 Shade trees help lower energy usage during the summertime by keeping a home cooler, so less air conditioning is needed.
 Most of these tree varieties grow slow and are deciduous (lose their leaves in the fall), but certain types of evergreens can also provide a location with the desired respite from the sun's rays.

 Color is what this tall, sturdy tree brings into a landscape.
 The new leaf growth in the spring has red edges, and in the fall, the maple leaves will turn a brilliant red before dropping to the ground.
 The red maple can grow up to 60 feet in height and need plenty of horizontal space to grow out into as well.
 Red maple trees are hardy and will spread out to fill up to about a 40 feet space.